-8.11 The importance of this definition is that it focuses on landscape as a resource in its own right and moves beyond the idea that landscapes are only a matter of aesthetics and visual amenity.
+8.12 The importance of this definition is that it focuses on landscape as a resource in its own right and moves beyond the idea that landscapes are only a matter of aesthetics and visual amenity.

-- 8.12 The National Planning Policy Framework (NPPF) (July 2021) sets out the Government's planning policies for England and provides a framework within which the appropriate local council can produce local and neighbourhood plans. - 8.13 The NPPF sets out three dimensions to achieving sustainable development that include economic, social and environmental considerations.
-It places an onus on the planning system to perform a role in relation to the environment that 'contributes to the protection and enhancement of our natural, built and historic environment...' and this underpins the strategic guidance set out in the NPPF in relation to landscape and visual matters. - 8.14 In relation to landscape and visual matters, achieving well-designed places (Section 12) aims to ensure that developments are 'visually attractive', are sympathetic to local character (including the surrounding built environment and landscape setting), establish and maintain a strong sense of place and create places that promote health and well-being. - 8.15 The NPPF recognises that trees make an important contribution to the character and quality of environments and can also help mitigate climate change (paragraph 131). - 8.16 Section 15 of the NPPF, recognises the importance of conserving and enhancing the natural environment, and states that policies and decisions should contribute to and enhance the natural environment by 'protecting and enhancing valued landscapes' (noting that this should be commensurate with a statutory status or identified quality identified in a development plan) and also recognising the 'intrinsic character and beauty of the countryside'. - 8.17 In that context, greater weight is given to conserving and enhancing landscape and scenic beauty in National Parks and AONB's. - 8.18 This LVIA includes reference to the local landscape character and identifies constraints and opportunities for the Site which are then considered throughout the design process and contribute to good design.
+- 8.13 The National Planning Policy Framework (NPPF) (updated September 2023) sets out the Government's planning policies for England and provides a framework within which the appropriate local council can produce local and neighbourhood plans. - 8.14 The NPPF sets out three dimensions to achieving sustainable development that include economic, social and environmental considerations.
+It places an onus on the planning system to perform a role in relation to the environment that 'contributes to the protection and enhancement of our natural, built and historic environment...' and this underpins the strategic guidance set out in the NPPF in relation to landscape and visual matters. - 8.15 In relation to landscape and visual matters, achieving well-designed places (Section 12) aims to ensure that developments are 'visually attractive', are sympathetic to local character (including the surrounding built environment and landscape setting), establish and maintain a strong sense of place and create places that promote health and well-being. - 8.16 The NPPF recognises that trees make an important contribution to the character and quality of environments and can also help mitigate climate change (paragraph 131). - 8.17 Section 15 of the NPPF, recognises the importance of conserving and enhancing the natural environment, and states that policies and decisions should contribute to and enhance the natural environment by 'protecting and enhancing valued landscapes' (noting that this should be commensurate with a statutory status or identified quality identified in a development plan) and also recognising the 'intrinsic character and beauty of the countryside'. - 8.18 In that context, greater weight is given to conserving and enhancing landscape and scenic beauty in National Parks and AONB's.
+Paragraph 176 considers the potential for effects on the setting of AONBs, it reads as follows: 'Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty which have the highest status of protection in relation to these issues.
+The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas, and should be given great weight in National Parks and the Broads.
+The scale and extent of development within all these designated areas should be limited, while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas'.

+8.19 This LVIA includes reference to the local landscape character and identifies constraints and opportunities for the Site which are then considered throughout the design process and contribute to good design.
 This illustrates how the iterative LVIA process responds to the requirements of the NPPF.